aljedaxi/zettle/pages/poems.md

   orange
        a group of boys
        is singing:karma police, held aloft,
-       on the stairs. the air is light
+       on the stairs. the air is light & open, free. the leaves are ripe --- verdent vermillion --- with orange.

+  how
+       decadent.
+       calgary's a cunning cat to've caught
+       this tongue tangled ; tel,
   ```
 - I HATE POETRY:
 	-